Games behind

-In most North American sports, the phrase games behind or games back (often abbreviated GB) is a common way to reflect the gap between a leading team and another team in a sports league, conference, or division.
+In some North American sports, the phrase games behind or games back (often abbreviated GB) refers to a common way to reflect the gap between a leading team and another team in a sports league, conference, or division.

 Example

-In the below standings from the 1994 Major League Baseball season, the Atlanta Braves are six games behind the Montreal Expos.
+In the standings below from the 1994 Major League Baseball season, the Atlanta Braves are six games behind the Montreal Expos.
 Atlanta would have to win six games, and Montreal would have to lose six games, to tie for first.
-The leading team is by definition zero games behind itself, and this is indicated in standings by a dash, not a zero.
+The leading team is by definition zero games behind itself, and this is indicated in the standings with a dash, not a zero.

 Computing games behind

 Games behind is calculated by using either of the following formulas, in which Team A is a leading team, and Team B is a trailing team.
 Example math in this section uses the above standings, with Montreal as Team A and Atlanta as Team B.